 - skills sufficient to both inquire into the nature of and contribute to the field of organizational leadership.

-Year One: You are introduced to the theory and practice of leadership and leadership psychology.
+Year One: You are introduced to the theory and practice of leadership, leadership psychology, and neurobiology.

-Year Two: Focuses on research methodology training and more advanced leadership theory and practice.
+Year Two: Focuses on more advanced leadership theory and practice including neuroleadership and the psychology of change.
 Experts in the fields of leadership research and qualitative methodology will demystify these topics and provide a solid grounding in leadership and leadership psychology research.